If You Give a Mouse a GPU…

 Editor’s Note: For those that didn’t catch the reference, it’s a play on the ‘If You Give a Mouse a Cookie’ story.
 Essentially, if give a mouse a cookie, he’s going to want some milk to wash it down with… and straw to drink the milk… and and a napkin to wipe his face… and so on…

-About 3.5 years ago, I replaced my aging GTX 1080 gaming desktops with a couple of 30-series rigs.
+About 3.5 years ago, I replaced my aging GTX 1080 gaming desktops with a couple of 30-series systems.
 Between inflation, parts availability, and AI demands, the market wasn’t great, and it’s only gotten worse.

 After a long and expensive home renovation, I decided to treat myself to a GPU upgrade (call it a late birthday present ^_^), so I started looking at 5080 series cards.
 I considered waiting for a 5080 Ti or Super to come out, but my research suggested they weren’t going to hit the shelves anytime soon, or at an attractive price point.